top of page

 VoxEU column (3/28/2023)

 Presentations: Norwegian School of Economics, CEBRA, BoE-CEPR-Imperial-LSE Conference on Non-bank Financial Sector and Financial Stability, Knut Wicksell Conference in Financial Intermediation, 13th Swiss Winter conference on Financial Intermediation (cancelled due to Covid19), Chicago Financial Institutions Conference (cancelled due to Covid19), CONSOB-ESMA-Bocconi serminar “Securities markets.
-Trends, risks and policies”, ESSEC Business School, 2023 Regulating Financial Markets conference, EEA 2023, AFA 2024
+Trends, risks and policies”, ESSEC Business School, 2023 Regulating Financial Markets conference, EEA 2023, AFA 2024, 1st CCA-ESCP Workshop on Financial Institutions and Corporate Finance*, ECB Conference on Financial Stability and Macroprudential Policy 2025*, 4th PSB Workshop on Banks and Financial Markets*

 Stressed Banks (with Roberto Steri)